postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-jenkins.md

 warning: false
 tags:
   - "newman"
+updated: 2022-01-14
 ---

-Postman contains a full-featured [testing sandbox](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) that lets you write and execute JavaScript based tests for your API.
-You can then hook up Postman with your build system using [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), the command-line collection runner for Postman.
+Postman contains a full-featured [testing sandbox](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) that enables you to write and execute JavaScript based tests for your API.
+You can then integrate Postman with your CI/CD build system using [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), the command-line collection runner for Postman.

-Newman allows you to run and test a Postman Collection.
-Newman and Jenkins are a perfect match.
-Let's review these topics to set up this operation.
+## Contents

 * [Installation](#installation)
 * [Run a collection in Postman](#run-a-collection-in-postman)